Princess Ibini-Isei

-Princess Megan Ategbayon Ibini-Isei (born 31 January 2000), known as Princess Ibini, is an Australian professional soccer player who plays as a forward for Sydney FC.
+Princess Megan Ategbayon Ibini-Isei (born 31 January 2000), known as Princess Ibini, is an Australian professional soccer player who plays as a forward for Kadınlar Süper Ligi (KSL) club Beşiktaş and the Australia national team.
+She previously played for A-League Women club Sydney FC.

 Early life

 Ibini was born in Sydney to Nigerian migrant parents Ibi and Juliana.
-Her father died suddenly in 2013.
-She is the younger sister of Australia national soccer team player Bernie Ibini-Isei who plays for Newcastle Jets.
 She has represented NSW at youth level and has also played futsal for the Inner West Magic.
+She attended Westfields Sports High School along with fellow Matildas teammate Ellie Carpenter.

-Ibini is one of four children.
-She has two older brothers, Bernie and Joshua, as well as one younger brother Pharrell.
+She is the sister of former Socceroos player Bernie Ibini-Isei (who last played for Lion City Sailors).
+Ibini has two older brothers, Bernie and Joshua, as well as one younger brother Pharrell.
 She has previously stated her eldest brother Bernie is the reason she started playing football.
-She attended Westfields Sports High School along with fellow Matildas teammate Ellie Carpenter.

-Career
+Her father died suddenly in 2013.

+Club career

 Sydney FC

 Ibini was a part of the Football NSW Institute program and also represented Illawarra United Stingrays in the Women's National Premier League.
 Having trained with the Sydney FC since she was 12 years old, Ibini made her debut with the team at just 15 years of age.
 She was nominated as the NAB Young Footballer of the Month for January 2016.
+In August 2025, Ibini announced her departure from Sydney FC, having made 160 league appearances, including eight grand finals.

+Beşiktaş

+In September 2025, Ibini joined Turkish club Beşiktaş.

-International
+International career

 Ibini has represented Australia at multiple levels, starting with the U17 side in 2014.
 In 2015, she was included in her first training camp for the Matildas.
 On 27 July 2017, she made her debut for the senior team.